stew-anderson/blog/_posts/2025-09-16-balancing-technical-debt-with-innovation-a-leadership-perspective.markdown

 When you step into leadership, the choice isn’t simple.
 Going for the re-write is the bold move, you are in effect saying to the business:
 > hold on, whilst we sort this out and when we’re done, we’ll be in exactly the same position as we are now.

-The sell of quicker features, faster response times and speed of further scaling gets drowned out by the fact you’re standing still, and normally for a considerable amount of time.
+The sell of quicker features, faster response times and speed of further scaling gets drowned out by the fact you’re standing still, and depending on the debt potentially be for a considerable amount of time.

 The art of this situation is in how you prioritise, communicate and then deliver.